authlyx/AuthlyX-CS-Example/README.md

 This is a C# authentication SDK for desktop and .NET applications that want simple integration with the AuthlyX API.

-This folder is primarily for SDK users.
-The Console and WinForms apps here are only reference examples to help you integrate faster.
+This package is for SDK users.
+The Console and WinForms apps in the example folder are only reference examples to help you integrate faster.

 ## Supported Targets